Nebula xTreme DX Commander 18m Antenna Kit

 Because the antenna is almost resonant regardless of where you tune, the eXtreme Nebula is a fabulous shortwave antenna, achieving amazing listening results with broadcast, weather fax, RTTY etc across the spectrum.
 Enjoy!

 The photos in this gallery have only three (3) UHMWPE plates.
 This was my prototype.
 The production system will have 5 plates with ideal guying positions shown in the graphic.

 I used a home-brew tilt-over mast base which was fun to build.
 However, it is quite feasible to do this without.
-The procedure will be detailed in the user guide.
 See note below.